mathematicalthinking/encompass/UPGRADE_NOTES.md

 There were several unused helpers, which have been deleted (10/13/2024 commit).
 I left in two of them: debug (expect it to be used only for debugging and seems useful) and is-unread-response (not used, but might contain useful logic to help people understand how responses work).

 Some of the helpers could be replaced in a future upgrade with built-in helpers: is-in and is-equal.

+In a recent Ember update, helpers can now be regular functions rather than wrapped in a manager.

+## EmberTable

+There are other packages that are more aligned with Glimmer and Octane approaches to Ember.
+However, depending on the needs, perhaps the 5 uses of EmberTable could be replaced with vanilla JS.

 ## Independent Components